hienluu/claude-code-clone/README.md

 ### Resources
-* This is based on the course [AI Agents on boot.dev](https://www.boot.dev/courses/build-ai-agent-python)
+* This is based on the course [Build an AI Agent in Python on boot.dev](https://www.boot.dev/courses/build-ai-agent-python)
 * Youtube video: [Guide to Agentic AI – Build a Python Coding Agent with Gemini](https://www.youtube.com/watch?v=YtHdaXuOAks)